Pork Hill Farm

 Education & Relationships: We founded and participate in the Foothill Farm Alliance CRAFT group along with 4 other farms in our area.
 We connect our apprentices with opportunities to stay and learn in the area.

-Sustainability: We are Certified Organic by NHDAMF and partner regularly with NRCS for sustainability projects.
+Environmental Sustainability: We are Certified Organic by NHDAMF and partner regularly with NRCS for sustainability projects.

 Safe and Fair: We are careful to follow all applicable laws regarding farm employees.
 As a former apprentice and farm worker, we appreciate the differences between working for oneself and being an employee.